wronghorsebatterystaple/Website-Flask/README.md

     * `docker/mysql/envs/.mysqlenv`: nothing yet (no environment variables if bind mounting existing `/var/lib/mysql/`)
     * `db_backup_config.sh`: set the variables referenced in `db_backup.sh`
 4. Navigate to [docker/](docker/) and run `deploy.sh`
-5. For development purposes, create a Python virtualenv in the repo's folder too
+5. For development purposes, create a Python virtualenv in the repo's folder

 # Developer notes to compensate for possibly scuffed code